tranche-jibrel/loan-contracts/README.md

 The first version of the borrowing and lending platform is currently live at on the Kovan Test Network and can be accessed using this link: https://testnet-v1.tranche.finance/

-You can go through the [Tranche Documentation](https://app.gitbook.com/@tranche/s/tranche-documentation/) to find user guides on how to use the.
+You can go through the [Tranche Documentation](https://app.gitbook.com/@tranche/s/tranche-documentation/) to find user guides on how to use the platform.

 ### Lending and Borrowing Smart Contracts